DCotterill/halixia-hugo/content/ma/surfs-up-2010.md

 layout: static
 ---

-Learn about the benefits of surfing
+Learn about the benefits of surfing.

 Surfing promotes physical fitness, improves cardiovascular health, enhances balance and coordination, increases strength, and provides a sense of joy and well-being.